majapremuz/urolog-app/README.md

 # urolog-app

-# to open:
+# app to play sounds
-#        1. json-server --watch db.json
-#        2. ionic serve